An ongoing discussion about this feature can be found here: #775

 unavailable when offline.

-To enable availabilty, add the following to your
+To enable availability, add the following to your

 advanced: availability_timeout: 60